falcosecurity/falco-website/content/en/docs/metrics/falco-metrics.md

 Applies only for `ebpf` and `modern_ebpf`, requires `sysctl kernel.bpf_stats_enabled=1` kernel setting as precondition.
 Compare to `bpftool prog show` capabilities.

-Here is a snippet with respect to the kernel tracepoints for an `x86_64` machine:
+Here is a snippet with respect to the kernel tracepoints for an `x86_64` machine using the traditional eBPF driver `engine.kind=ebpf`:

 `json`